 19 Pages Posted: 23 Jan 2018 Last revised: 4 Mar 2019

-Vaccines are crucial to curb infectious-disease epidemics.
-Indeed, one of the highest priorities of the National Institutes of Health (NIH) on the HIV front is the development and delivery of a vaccine that is at least moderately effective.
-However, risk compensation could undermine the ability of partially-effective vaccines to curb epidemics: Since vaccines reduce the cost of risky interactions, vaccinated agents may optimally choose to engage in more of them and, as a result, may increase everyone’s infection probability.
-We show that—in contrast to the prediction of standard economic epidemiological models—things can be worse than that: A free and perfectly safe but only partially effective vaccine can reduce everyone’s welfare, and hence fail to satisfy—in a strong sense—the fundamental principle of “first, do no harm.”
-The key force in the mechanism that we uncover is that, when agents strategically choose their partners—as opposed to matching at random, as assumed in the standard models—there are strategic complementarities in risky interactions.
-This implies that a small intervention can lead to a relatively large change in the interaction structure that overwhelms its obvious direct effects, and suggests that the NIH might want to go big—i.e. deliver a highly-effective vaccine—or go home.
+Risk compensation can undermine the ability of partially-effective vaccines to curb infectious-disease epidemics: Vaccinated agents may optimally choose to engage in more risky interactions and, as a result, may increase everyone’s infection probability.
+We show how—in contrast to the prediction of standard models—things can be worse than that: Free and perfectly safe but only partially effective vaccines can harm everyone, and hence fail to satisfy—in a strong sense—the fundamental principle of “first, do no harm.”
+Our main departure from standard economic epidemiological models is that we allow agents to strategically choose their partners, which we show creates strategic complementarities in risky interactions.
+As a result, the introduction of a partially-effective vaccine can lead to a much denser interaction structure—whose negative externalities overwhelm the beneficial direct effects of this intervention.

-Keywords: imperfect vaccines, welfare, strategic network formation, risk compensation, strategic complementarities, externalities
+Keywords: Network formation, risk compensation, welfare, strategic complementarities, externalities

 JEL Classification: C72, D85, I18